DTucker17/Comparison-of-NC-HH-income-to-excessive-drinking-rates/README.md

-# Does Median house-hold income impact the rate of excess drinking?
+# Does Median house-hold income collate with the rate of excess drinking in NC?
 # Introduction
 This repository contains instructional materials and datasets concerning a broad spectrum of public information ranging from public health to socio-economic status.
 It was created as a product for an ENGL105 project at the University of North Carolina at Chapel Hill.